This recipe for homemade vegetable beef soup is hearty with tender chunks of beef and all of our favorite veggies!

 - This soup reheats and freezes well.

-VEGETABLES The vegetables in this soup definitely let you eat the rainbow.
+Vegetables – The vegetables in this soup let you eat the rainbow.
 If you’d like to use frozen vegetables, they can be added along with the corn and beans.

-SEASONINGS Onion and garlic, Italian seasoning, salt, & pepper keep this beef soup savory with a simple and hearty flavor.
-This recipe uses dry spices, if adding fresh, stir them in with the beans and corn.
+Seasonings – Onion and garlic, Italian seasoning, salt, & pepper keep this beef soup savory with a simple and hearty flavor.
+This recipe uses dry spices.
+If adding fresh herbs, stir them in with the beans and corn.

 - Add broth, tomatoes (with juices), & seasonings per the recipe below and simmer until the beef is tender.

-If you’d prefer you can make slow cooker vegetable beef soup or cook it in the Instant Pot.
-For the Instant Pot, follow the same cook times as our beef stew recipe.
+If you’d prefer, you can make this into a slow cooker vegetable beef soup or cook it in the Instant Pot.
+For the Instant Pot, follow the same cooking times as our beef stew recipe.

 Tips for the BEST Soup

-- When adding liquid, scrape up the brown bits in the bottom of the pan for more flavor in the soup.
+- When adding broth, scrape up any brown bits in the bottom for extra flavor.

-- To thicken the broth a little bit mix a tablespoon or so of cornstarch with an equal amount of water.
-Stir into the simmering soup and let it cook for at least 1 minute.
+- To thicken the broth a little bit, mix a tablespoon or so of cornstarch with an equal amount of water.
+Stir it into the simmering soup and let it cook for at least 1 minute.

 Did your family love this Vegetable Beef Soup?
 Be sure to leave a comment and a rating below!